Site Overlay

 Multidisciplinary team collaboration: They work with a wide range of specialists, including surgeons, anesthesiologists, nurses, and social workers, to ensure the child receives comprehensive care.

-Disease management: They manage a variety of complex liver diseases that can be caused by infections, genetic disorders, or other conditions.
+Disease management: They manage a variety of complex liver diseases that infections, genetic disorders, or other conditions can cause.

-Specialized care: They have expertise in pediatric liver conditions, such as liver cancer and metabolic diseases, and can provide care for these specific issues.
+Specialized care: They have expertise in pediatric liver conditions, such as liver cancer and metabolic diseases, and can provide specialized care for these conditions.

 Before the transplant